ancamariac/image-resizing/README.md

 # Image Resizing using Pixel Replication Method

+This is a project developed for the Java Web Applications subject.
+The input image is a 24-bit BMP image and the processed photo is resized corresponding to a scale factor.

+# Tech Stack

+- Eclipse Mars 2
+- Java 8
+- Threads

 # Cerinte de implementare

 1. Imaginea sursa este BMP (fisier) – 24bit BMP – RGB